Interference in Phased Array and Conservation of Energy

 Network 1

-The AC current flowing in such circuit is (units are in Ampere).
-Now, if we compute the average power dissipated across the resistor:
+The AC current in this circuit is $I_1(t) = A\sin(\omega_c t)$ (in amperes).
+The average power dissipated across the resistor is:

 Network 2

-The total voltage across the resistor is V, and the total power dissipated across the resistor
+The total voltage across the resistor is $V_2(t) = 2A\sin(\omega_c t)$ V. The total power dissipated across the resistor is:

 Disclaimer: further reading is intended for readers who are interested to know how interference behaves in wireless communication.
 Some fundamental background in EM and basic antenna theory is expected.